 One of the biggest threats to many animal lives is climate change.
-The Emperor Penguin, the largest penguin species that inhabits Antarctica is facing a serious challenge brought on by climate change.
-The melting of ice affects the penguins food source of fish, quid, and krill, who in turn feed on zooplankton and phytoplankton that grow on the ice.
-It’s a domino effect that reaches to the penguins.
+The Emperor Penguin, the largest penguin species that inhabit Antarctica is facing a serious challenge brought on by climate change.
+The melting of ice affects the penguins’ food source of fish, squid, and krill, who in turn feed on zooplankton and phytoplankton that grow on the ice.
+It’s a domino effect that reaches the penguins.
 Learn more in this OGP article, “Climate Change Threatens Antarctic Penguin Population.”

 In good news, the Emperor Penguin population in 2012 was found to be much higher than anticipated, using a method of counting images of penguin colonies from space.
 This method is less costly and more accurate than on-the-ground techniques and will allow scientists to get a better idea of what is happening to penguin populations from year to year.

 What you can do: There are so many things you can do to reduce your impact on the environment and thereby help to reduce climate change.
 Check out the EPA’s tip list, and remember that what you put on your plate has a big impact.

 These types of disasters are devastating to many species in similar ways to how habitat destruction hurts penguins.
 Here are a few ways that oil spills affect penguins according to a conservation fact sheet on zoopenguins.org, “When the birds are coated with oil, they try and clean their feathers and end up ingesting the oil.
 Sadly, many birds die of starvation, ingesting the toxic oil or from hypothermia.
 Oil on the bird’s body affects their ability to float and so they do not venture into the water in search of food.
 It also inhibits the ability to control their body temperature.
 Oil which is swallowed gives them ulcers and affects their kidneys and lungs.”